-This position would manage student-athlete performance monitoring and tracking technologies, create team reports, and identify performance enhancement solutions with various technologies (i.e., Catapult, Force Plates, Tendo, etc.); serve as the liaison between Maryland Football and Catapult; Create actionable data-driven solutions that maximize value for individual and team outcomes; understand, visualize, and communicate findings to strength & conditioning coaches, sport coaches, athletic trainers, and sports performance staff; provide daily feedback on athlete outcomes to assist in strength and conditioning & other programming; provide technology support for all performance technology in collaboration with Maryland Athletics IT department and their policies; attend sports performance team meetings and football team meetings as requested; collaborate with campus Exercise and Sports Science faculty and coordinate the Sports Data Analytics internship student program and perform other duties as assigned.
+Responsibilities include, but not limited to: Manage student-athlete performance monitoring and tracking technologies, create team reports, and identify performance enhancement solutions with various technologies (i.e., catapult, force plates, tendo, etc.); serve as the liaison between Maryland Football and Catapult; Create actionable data-driven solutions that maximize value for individual and team outcomes; understand, visualize, and communicate findings to strength & conditioning coaches, sport coaches, athletic trainers, and sports performance staff; provide daily feedback on athlete outcomes to assist in strength and conditioning & other programming; provide technology support for all performance technology in collaboration with Maryland Athletics IT department and their policies; attend sports performance team meetings and football team meetings as requested; collaborate with campus Exercise and Sports Science faculty and coordinate the Sports Data Analytics internship student program and perform other duties as assigned.

-Submit applications electronically at https://ejobs.umd.edu.
+To Apply: Submit applications electronically at https://ejobs.umd.edu.
 Search for position number 125609.
-For best consideration applications should include (1) cover letter, (2) resume, and (3) names and contact information of at least three references.
+For best consideration, applications should include (1) cover letter, (2) resume, and (3) names and contact information of at least three references.
 More information on Maryland Athletics can be found at www.umterps.com.

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs and activities, and admissions.